ZarnackGroup/racoon_clip/docs/installation.rst

 Install from GitHub
 ---------------------

-Download the zip file of your prefered release from github and unzip it.
-Then go into the unziped folder.
+Download the zip file of your preferred release from github and unzip it.
+Then go into the unzipped folder.

 .. code:: bash